It was a cold, rainy day when these Lazy Oatmeal Chocolate Chip Cookie Bars were created and I’m glad I made them.

-I combined my traditional oatmeal raisin cookies without the raisins and Chocolate chip cookie dough brownies without the brownie to create the best oatmeal chocolate chip cookie bars.
-When you look at the Lazy Oatmeal Chocolate Chip Cookie Bars you better believe that’s one huge layer of chocolate right through the centre of the bar.
+When you look at the Lazy Oatmeal Chocolate Chip Cookie Bars you’ll notice one huge layer of chocolate right through the centre of the bar.

 I’ve had too much of a fuss in the past without using parchment paper any time I make bars or squares that I always keep it in stock.